dimaga/RoboND-Kinematics-Project/README.md

 to numpy and 64-bit float calculations.
 Rotational error of EE is calculated by taking an absolute value of a dot-product for the given and calculated quaternions.
 It is then subtracted from 1.0 and clamped so as not to be negative (which may occur due to numeric errors).
 Quaternions represent similar rotations when absolute values of their dot-product is around 1.0.
-If rotations differ significantly, the dot product will be zero.
+If two rotations differ significantly, their quaternion dot product will be close to zero.

-During testing, ```IK_server.py``` did not demonstrate any performance or numeric problems due to the following:
+During testing, ```IK_server.py``` did not demonstrate any performance or numeric problems thanks to the following
+factors:

 * Original solution based on sympy took tens of seconds to calculate.
-After it has become instant after replacing it with numpy solution
+It has become instant after replacing sympy with pure numpy code

-* Current implementation takes into account all possible joints configurations, clamping them and selecting joints closest to the previous under certain error threshold.
+* Current implementation takes into account all possible joint configurations, clamping them and selecting joint values closest to the previous under certain error threshold.
 This allows to achieve optimum for the given task.

 All the problems that  occur in the current implementation come from ROS motion planning part, slow performance (on my Mac under VMware simulation) and poor stability of Gazebo.
-Motion planning module often generates very strange paths.
+Motion planning module often generates very lengthy and curvy paths.

-Therefore, I would recommend the following plan to improve current results:
+Therefore, I would recommend the following items to further improve current results:

 * Update motion planner so that it searches for the solution in the action space rather than in the space of EE positions.
 This would eliminate the need for inverse-kinematics calculations and produce smoother paths